anshyyy/Chat-App/README.md

 This is Chat system

-Tech Stacks : Node.js, Google Cloud SQL, Firebase Authetication, Express.js, AWS-Ec2
+Tech Stacks : Node.js, Google Cloud SQL, Firebase Authetication, Express.js, AWS-Ec2,EJS, HTML,CSS,BOOTSTRAP

 featueres :
 1. user can see who is online and offline